 Chester is a walled city founded by the Romans in 79AD and is well known for its large number of historic monuments and attractions.
-Highlights of a visit to the city include discovering its almost 2 miles worth of City Walls, visiting Chester’s impressive Cathedral and Roman Amphitheatre, shopping along the ancient Chester Rows and a visit to the impressive Grovesnor Museum.
+Highlights of a visit to the city include discovering its almost 2 miles worth of City Walls, visiting Chester’s Cathedral and Roman Amphitheatre, shopping along the ancient Chester Rows and a visit to the Grovesnor Museum.
 Chester Zoo is located just outside of the City, and is regarded as one of the most impressive zoos in the world.
-Chester is located 200 miles from London.
-Tourist England offers a day tour to Chester from London which is an excellent way to discover the city.

 Chester’s city walls are an impressive display of Roman and Medieval construction, and stand today as the most complete circuit of Roman city walls in the UK.
 Visitors can enjoy a walk around the city walls, which extend for 2 miles encompassing four main gates.
 Northgate has traces of the Roman foundations used to construct the site.
 At Eastgate, a clock was built in 1897 to mark the Diamond Jubilee of Queen Victoria.
 The walls also include an impressive watchtower with wonderful views over the river.

-The Chester Rows are a great place for shopping and include a series of medieval walkways with shops on two levels.
+The Chester Rows is well-known for its shopping and include a series of medieval walkways with shops on two levels.
 Situated in the heart of the town centre, the Rows are located on four original thoroughfares of Eastgate Street, Watergate Street, Bridge Street and Northgate Street.
-The system of covered walkways and shops date back to the 14th Century and today house many interesting boutique and independent shops.
+The system of covered walkways and shops date back to the 14th Century and today house many boutique and independent shops.

-Founded as an Abbey in 1092 and since rebuilt in the 13th Century, Chester Cathedral stands as one of the most impressive Cathedrals in the country.
-Stunning Gothic architecture is infused with some of the original Roman and Norman styles.
+Chester Cathedral was founded as an Abbey in 1092 and since rebuilt in the 13th Century.
+Gothic architecture is infused with some of the original Roman and Norman styles.
 Highlights of the cathedral include its three aisle pillar nave, Lady Chapel, Cloisters and Choir Stalls.
 It was also the place where Handel’s Messiah was first rehearsed, and today hosts concerts and events throughout the year.
-It is a must-see when visiting Chester!

 The Roman Amphitheatre at Chester is the largest of its kind in Britain and until today continues to undergo extensive excavation and archaeological digs.
 Visitors today can see almost half of the original structure including the entrance on the eastern and northern sides.
 In Roman times, up to 7,000 spectators would have lined the rows of seating to watch the entertainment of the day.